esinanturan/Malcore-Free-Courses/Intro to Shellcode.md

 }
 ```

-The above C code calls the `unsigned char` variable as a function and runs it directly.
+The above C code calls the `unsigned char` variable as a function and runs it directly, in a nutshell this part of the function: `(*(void(*)()) code)();` is a type cast to treat the code as a function pointer without any arguments.
 This allows us to execute the shellcode without need for injection into a vulnerable process.

 # In closing
 There is a high probability that this shellcode will not launch calc.exe on your system, that is most likely because the hardcoded address of WinExec (`0x76c76360`) is incorrect.
 To fix this you will need to perform actions such as `LoadLibraryA` and find the correct location of the addresses.
 Unfortunately, that is out of scope for this introduction and will need to be shown later.